-Conceptual Approach: Portfolio Choice
+Conceptual (Mishkin): demand and supply Micro-founded (GLS): explicit consumption-saving maximization problem Conceptual Approach: Portfolio Choice A bond (or any asset) is a way to transfer resources intertemporally Demand for a bond is based on the following factors:

-- ► A bond (or any asset) is a way to transfer resources intertemporally - Demand for a bond is based on the following factors: - 1.
-Wealth/income: assets are normal goods, so the more wealth, the more you want to hold at every price - 2.
+- 1. Wealth/income: assets are normal goods, so the more wealth, $\overline{\text{the more you want to hold at every price}}$ - 2.
 Expected returns: you hold assets to earn returns.
 The higher the expected return, the more of it you demand - 3.
 Risk: assume agents are risk averse.
 Holding expected return constant, you would prefer a less risky return.
-The more risky an asset is, the less of it you demand - 4.
-Liquidity: refers to the ease with which you can sell an asset and uncertainty over future price fluctuations.
-The more liquid it is, the more attractive it is to hold (it's easier to sell at a known price if you need to raise cash in a pinch)
+The more risky an asset is, the less of it you demand - Liquidity: refers to the ease with which you can sell an asset without affecting its price.
+The more liquid it is, the more attractive it is to hold (it's easier to sell at a known price if you need to raise cash in a pinch) How does the demand for bonds vary with the price of bonds?
+As the price goes down, the yield goes up Therefore, holding everything else fixed, the expected return (yield) on holding a bond goes up as the price falls Therefore, demand slopes down Demand will shift (change in quantity demanded for a given price) with changes in other factors Bond Demand